Best Categories for Automotive Parts

 Choose your starting categories based on your catalog size and growth stage

 Focus on high-frequency wear parts with broad vehicle coverage.
-Filters, brake pads, and oil are ideal first categories due to universal demand and manageable logistics.
+Filters, brake pads, and oil are the best starting categories because demand is universal and logistics are simple.

 Expand into higher-value categories and seasonal products.
-Add lighting, batteries, and tires to capture larger basket sizes and seasonal demand cycles.
+Adding lighting, batteries, and tires helps you capture larger orders and seasonal demand peaks.

 Cover all vehicle systems with complete fitment data and TecDoc integration.
 Invest in cross-referencing, OEM-to-aftermarket mapping, and marketplace-specific data feeds.